-- 6.3 Standard design and building guidance on acute wards will also apply to the renal ward see Health Building Note 04 'In-patient accommodation: options for choice'.
+- 6.3 Standard design and building guidance on acute wards will also apply to the renal ward - see HBN 04-01 'Adult in-patient accommodation'.
 Refer to this document for details of rooms, bed clusters and space requirements.
 Patients who require a higher level of care will be treated in critical care areas.
-For the planning and design of such facilities, see Health Building Note 57 'Critical care'. - 6.4 Consideration should be given to the following: - a high-dependency area should be provided on the ward, which includes haemodialysis facilities, for those patients who are unable to be moved to the haemodialysis unit for therapy; - where an area of the renal ward is provided for simple diagnostic investigations and procedures that may be done on a day-case basis or which require an overnight admission, suitable waiting and recovery areas should be considered; - where possible, consideration should also be given to the provision of single-sex bays.
+For the planning and design of such facilities, see Health Building Note 04-02 - 'Facilities for critical care'. - 6.4 Consideration should be given to the following: - a high-dependency area should be provided on the ward, which includes haemodialysis facilities, for those patients who are unable to be moved to the haemodialysis unit for therapy; - where an area of the renal ward is provided for simple diagnostic investigations and procedures that may be done on a day-case basis or which require an overnight admission, suitable waiting and recovery areas should be considered; - where possible, consideration should also be given to the provision of single-sex bays.